R

 You can search for packages using multiple channels.
 For instance, to search

-channels, use the following
+for r-devtools in the r or conda-forge channels, use the following

 syntax.